JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 engine$assign("options", options)
 ```

-Then we can finish the second step of the online examples, instantiate a fuse.js object with the books and options objects then make a search the result of which is assigned to an object which is retrieved in R with `get`.
+Then we can finish the second step of the online examples, instantiate a fuse.js object with the books and options objects, then do a search, the result of which is assigned to an object which is retrieved in R with `get`.

 ```r